Joud158/smart-agri-copilot/README.md

 # Smart Agri Copilot

-Production-style multi-agent agriculture advisor built for the Gen AI Track final project.
+Production-style multi-agent agriculture advisor built for the Gen AI Track final project in Inmind.ai by Joud Senan.

 The system focuses on Mediterranean / Lebanon-relevant crop questions such as crop management, irrigation planning, pest reasoning, soil interpretation, fertilizer direction, and harvest-versus-hold market timing.